sachinsu/sachinsu.github.io/work_journal/life.md

     9. It's an inversion process.
 Start out with failure, and then engineer its removal.

     10. Life tends to snap you at your weakest link.

+--- Diet Regimen recommendations from BMJ,
+    - Sugar – cut it out altogether, although it will be in the blueberries, strawberries and raspberries you are allowed to eat.
+Cakes and biscuits are a mixture of sugar and starch that make it almost impossible to avoid food cravings; they just make you hungrier!!
+    - Reduce starchy carbs a lot -  Remember they digest down into surprising amounts of sugar.
+If possible just cut out the ‘White Stuff’ like bread, rice, pasta, potato , crackers and cereals.
+    - All green veg/salads are fine…Eat as much of these as you can –turn the white stuff green So that you still eat a good big dinner try substituting veg such as broccoli, courgettes or green beans for your mash, pasta or rice – still covering them with your gravy, Bolognese or curry!
+Cauliflower rice is now widely available
+    - Fruit is trickier… Some tropical fruits like bananas, oranges, grapes, mangoes or pineapple have too much sugar in and can set those carb cravings off.
+Berries are better and can be eaten; blueberries, raspberries, strawberries apples and pears too.
+    - Eat healthy proteins… Try basing your meals on non-processed meat like chicken or red meat, eggs (three eggs a day is not too much), fish – particularly oily fish such as salmon, mackerel or tuna –are fine and can be eaten freely.
+Plain full fat yoghurt makes a good breakfast with the berries.
+Processed meats such as bacon, ham, sausages or salami are not as healthy and should only be eaten in moderation.
+    - Healthy fats are fine in moderation… Yes, fats can be fine in moderation: olive oil is very useful, butter may be tastier than margarine and coulde better for you!
+Coconut oil is great for stir fries.
+Four essential vitamins A, D, E and K are only found in some fats or oils.
+Please avoid margarine, corn oil and vegetable oil.
+    -  Beware ‘low fat’ foods.
+They often have sugar or sweeteners added to make them palatable.
+Full fat mayonnaise and pesto are definitely on!!
+    - Cheese only in moderation… It’s a very calorific mixture of fat, and protein.
+    - Snacks: avoid, as habit forming.
+But un-salted nuts such as almonds or walnuts are OK to stave off hunger.
+The occasional treat of strong dark chocolate 70% or more in small quantity is allowed
+    - Alcohol is full of carbs… Sadly many alcoholic drinks are full of carbohydrate – for example, beer is almost ‘liquid toast’ hence the beer belly!!
+The odd glass of dry white, red wine or spirits is not too bad if it doesn’t make you hungry afterwards – or just plain water with a slice of lemon.
+    - Sweeteners can trick you…  Finally, about sweeteners and what to drink – sweeteners have been proven to tease your brain into being even hungrier, making weight loss more difficult – drink tea, coffee, and water or herb teas.
+(100ml milk is 1 teaspoon of sugar)